the-road-to-learn-react/the-road-to-react/manuscript/react-modern/memoized-handler.md

 ## Memoized Handler in React (Advanced)

 The previous sections have taught you about handlers, callback handlers, and inline handlers.
-Now we'll introduce a **memoized handler**, which can be applied on top of handlers and callback handlers.
+Now, we'll introduce a **memoized handler** which can be applied on top of handlers and callback handlers.
 For the sake of learning, we will move all the data fetching logic into a standalone function outside the side-effect (A); wrap it into a `useCallback` hook (B); and then invoke it in the `useEffect` hook (C):

 {title="src/App.js",lang="javascript"}
 ~~~~~~~